 Credit can mean a few different things.
 However, it’s broadly defined as an arrangement between a lender and a borrower, where the borrower receives something of value in the short-term and agrees to repay the lender at a later date.
 This arrangement typically has an interest rate attached to it as well, meaning that in addition to repaying the loan, you also pay the lender a percentage of the amount you borrowed in order to make the arrangement worth it for them, and to compensate them for the financial risk they’ve taken in lending out money.

 Credit can also refer to one’s credit history.
 Your credit history is a record of the debts you’ve incurred over time and whether or not you’ve been able to pay the amounts back on time and in full.
 Your credit score is determined by your credit history, and maintaining a good credit score can provide you with more flexible options when making financial decisions in the future.
+You can check your credit score for free with ClearScore.

 Having a good credit score can make it easier to secure loans with better terms and lower interest rates, rent an apartment, or buy a car—it can even make getting a job easier, since some employers run credit checks on applicants.
 That’s all because good credit demonstrates trustworthiness to lenders, and they’ll be more likely to lend you money if they’re confident that they’ll get it back.